Maya Ali: Other work and media image

-Mohammad Kamran Jawaid of Dawn noted that Ali has the ability to recognise the quality of a script before accepting a project.
+Mohammad Kamran Jawaid of Dawn noted that Ali has the ability to recognise the quality of a script as well as its box-office potential before accepting a project.

 Ali is brand ambassador for Shaukat Khanum Memorial Cancer Hospital and Research Centre and has visited different institutions to raise awareness of breast cancer among young girls.
 Ali, along with her two cousins, has also launched her own clothing brand, MAYA Pret-A-Porter.
 She hosted an Eid special show, named Milan, on 7 February 2017.
 She is also the brand ambassador of Quetta Gladiators in the Pakistan Super League.
 On 19 April 2017, she and Ali Zafar performed at the 16th Lux Style Awards on Zafar's song "Ishq".
 Ali walked the ramp of Bridal Week 2018 as showstopper for Nomi Ansari and has been a brand ambassador for him several years after.

 She serves as an ambassador for a number of brands and products, such as Lux, QMobile and Sprite.
-She has appeared as a guest on many television shows, including Sunrise from Istanbul, that was hosted by Maria Wasti in Turkey, The Afternoon Show with Yasir, Tonite with HSY and With Samina Peerzada.
+She has appeared as a guest on many television shows, including Sunrise from Istanbul, hosted by Maria Wasti in Turkey, The Afternoon Show with Yasir, Tonite with HSY and With Samina Peerzada.
 Ali is among the most followed Pakistani actresses on Instagram.
-In January 2021, the clothing brand, Alkaram Studio, announced Ali as the next Alkaram Woman for the year 2021.
+In January 2021, the clothing brand Alkaram Studio announced Ali as the next Alkaram Woman for 2021.